 As discussed in Note 1, we recognize revenue for our contracts in accordance with Topic 606.
 Summarized below are required disclosures under Topic 606 and other relevant guidance.

 Disaggregation of Revenue

-The following tables summarize revenue for each of our operating segments, disaggregated by contract type, for 2021 and 2020 thousands):
+The following tables summarize revenue for each of our operating segments, disaggregated by contract type and duration, for 2022 and 2021 (in thousands):